 One reason is that we love to bridge to beautiful and fascinating things.
-We love the ISS and we love Clydesdale horses, so we leap at the opportunity to take a visit when we have the opportunity.
-We also have found that fascinating side eddies can keep the “interest-top” spinning in the minds of kids which is critical for deep learning.
+We love the ISS and we love Clydesdale horses, so we leap at the opportunity to take a visit to both when we have the opportunity.
+We also have found that fascinating side eddies can keep the “interest-top” spinning in the minds of kids–which is critical for deep learning.

 A Practical Help with GD’s.